 Also known as sugar syrup, simple syrup is a combination of sugar and water that is boiled until the sugar is dissolved.

 You can make it without heat by shaking together the sugar and water vigorously until dissolved.
 This way usually takes more time, but it can be very helpful for building muscles (at the expense of looking like a shake weight).

 Ways to Use Simple Syrup

 Simple syrup is a very useful tool to keep in your arsenal.
-It doesn’t take long to make, but can be used in many aspects of cooking.
+It doesn't take long to make, but is used in many aspects of cooking.

 - Drinks: like sweet tea, iced coffee, or lemonade